-The UT High School staff is led by Superintendent Dr. Beth Cooper who has over twenty years experience working as a Texas-certified administrator and teacher in Texas public schools.
+The UT High School staff is led by Superintendent Dr. Beth Cooper who has over twenty-five years of experience working as a Texas-certified administrator and teacher in Texas public schools.
 Curriculum design for all UT High School courses, exams, and support services is led by our team of administrators, coordinators, and specialists with expertise in their subject areas.
-Each year, we work with expert teachers across Texas to revise and develop new courses to ensure our courses and exams are written by those with extensive experience teaching students in the subject areas.
+Each year, we work with expert teachers across Texas to revise and develop new curricula to ensure our courses and exams are written by those with extensive experience teaching students in the subject areas.
 We believe great content plus well-designed instructional strategies are critical to student success.
 Our support staff is dedicated to providing high-quality customer service via online and phone support to students, parents, and educators.

 In 1998, the Texas Board of Education authorized UT High School to provide a high school curriculum and award diplomas.
 The University of Texas at Austin High School and The University of Texas at Austin International High School are Texas public schools within the UT High School Special Purpose District (TEC §11.351), which opened in 1999.
 We adhere to Texas state requirements and policies for public education.

 We currently offer more than 60 online courses and credit by exams, including English, social studies, mathematics, science, world languages, health, computer applications, physical education, economics, and electives.
 We also offer Advanced Placement (AP) courses in a variety of subject areas.
-All of our courses are designed by curriculum experts, meet the Texas Essential Knowledge and Skills (TEKS), and are easily transferable for credit in other schools.
+All of our courses are designed by curriculum experts, aligned to the Texas Essential Knowledge and Skills (TEKS), and are easily transferable for credit in other school districts.
 Core courses are NCAA approved and AP courses are approved by the College Board.